cristian-guerrero/legion-go-tricks/README.md

   - e.g. running a custom Linux kernel, etc
 - slow OS install + OS updates, they take a long time

+## Nobara Deck Edition

+**Pros**

+- Recommended for those more familiar with Linux, and don't mind troubleshooting a lot or tinkering
+- Nobara is the most similar to a standard Linux distro, and does not have a read-only root filesystem
+- This provides the most flexibility for running custom kernels, modifying system files, etc
+- Can setup most workarounds and tools for a great experience on the Legion Go
+- now ships with HHD and gamescope patches by default, so it should be a fairly bug-free experience now
+  - requires latest NobaraOS updates

+**Cons**

+- Nobara tends to run cutting edge kernels, and makes other frequent changes to the OS
+  - This often leads to updates introducing bugs or breaking features on the Legion Go
+- Due to no read-only root FS, easier to accidentally mess up your device and put it into a borked state
+- Nobara is basically run by one dev, GloriousEggroll (same guy behind GE-Proton), along with a few helpers
+  - While GloriousEggroll does excellent work, Nobara is understaffed and it will sometimes be difficult to get help or support if you run into problems
+- Only Desktop is KDE, so if you prefer Gnome, you'll have to look elsewhere or manually install + manage it.

 ## ChimeraOS

 **Pros**